Self-Guided Walking Tour in Baden-Baden

 3. 3

-Fabergé-Museum in Baden Baden, stop 3 on the self-guided walking tour
+Fabergé-Museum (Fabergé Museum) in Baden-Baden, stop 3 on the self-guided walking tour

 Just below the baths sits a small museum with an oddly specific obsession.
 This is the only museum in the world devoted to Carl Fabergé, the jeweller to the Russian tsars, and the collection runs from the famous imperial eggs to enamelled cigarette cases and tiny carved animals.
 It is dense, glittering, and over fast.
 Honest verdict: at €24 for adults it is the priciest small museum on this route, and it lands for people who genuinely love decorative arts and jewellery.
 If that is not you, the building is worth a glance and your money goes further at the next two stops.
 Under-12s enter free.
 Open daily 11:00 AM to 6:00 PM.
 From here, cross over and follow the river south, where the trees start to thicken and the noise drops away.